Brazil Compliance and Serialization Terms

 MES—Manufacturing Execution System.
 A control system for managing and monitoring work-in-process on a factory floor.

-National System—An information system set up and governed by national stakeholders to ensure a medicine’s authenticity by verifying its safety features, to prevent falsified products from entering the supply chain.
+National System—An information system set up and governed by national stakeholders to ensure a medicine’s authenticity by verifying its safety features and to prevent falsified products from entering the supply chain.

 NDC—National Drug Code.
 A unique 10-digit product identifier for human drugs in the U.S. that represents the labeler or vendor, the product, and the package size.
 In Brazil, the ANVISA code plus the GTIN serve as the national drug code.